shawnr/practical-javascript/GLOSSARY.md

 ## dynamic
 A description of a programming language that infers or determines the datatypes of variables without requiring explicit declaration.

+## Ecma International
+The governing body that stewards the ECMAScript standard, upon which JavaScript is based.

 ## executable file
 A file that can be run directly on the computing hardware without requiring any interpretation or compilation at runtime.